moldis-group/home/teaching.md

 #### _Optional reading of interesting articles and reviews:_

-This list is maintained just for the sake of collecting interesting articles that can be read during the QM-1 course.
+This list is maintained (and will be regularly updated) just for the sake of collecting interesting articles that can be read during the QM-1 course.
 Feel free to go through them.

 1. [Ten theorems about quantum mechanical measurements](https://doi.org/10.1016/0378-4371(88)90105-7) by N.G.
 Van Kampen, Physica A: Statistical Mechanics and its Applications, Elsevier (1988).